 43 - At Discover, the whole family plays at inventing stories.

 44 – In this Islington café, parents can finally have a break.
 Thought by two mums, it has everything from babies and toddlers food to a box full of disguise to keep the kids busy.
 Lots of activities and even kids discos.

 45 – The Royal Parks are fun for running, jumping and picnicking.
 But if you fancy a slice of countryside in the city, try the cute Phoenix Garden close to Tottenham Court Road or Roots and Shoots close to Waterloo.

 46 – Sometimes, London walls have ears.
 Well, this one close to Covent Garden has.

 47 – Along Gabriel’s wharf on Southbank, when tide is low, is a piece of sandy beach.
 You can go mudlarking or just see artists create huge sand sculptures.

 48 – Go to the movies with a baby?
 Impossible.
-Well, the Electric Cinema has thought of parents and offers a special session on Monday afternoons.
+Well, the Picture House in Greenwich has thought of parents and offers special sessions.

 49 - The Ghost bus tour is quite a fun option for lovers of spooky stories.
 This double decker repeinted black will drive you all over town.
 No big scare but a lot of laughs.

 50 – Take them to the last floor of the Greenwich Maritime Museum : boys love, love to try and park their boat on the simulator.